themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 meteor add email
 ```

-The [Email package](http://docs.meteor.com/#/full/email) is another package offered by the Meteor Development Group that gives us the ability to send email from our application.
+The [email package](http://docs.meteor.com/#/full/email) is another package offered by the Meteor Development Group that gives us the ability to send email from our application.
 We'll use this to handle the delivery of our beta invitation email.

 <p class="block-header">Terminal</p>